ufosc/VisualNovel/README.md

 ## Contributing
 All contributions are welcome and appreciated, so long as they adhere to the [license](#license).

+To contribute, check out the issues for anything that you think you can work on.
+As always, reach out to any of the maintainers for permission to tackle the issue before working on it.
+Feel free to ask for any help in setting up the coding environment and for any clarification on issues.

 ## License
 [AGPL 2.0](LICENSE.md) <br/>